hendrasan/www.hendrasusanto.com/src/content/projects/onesmile.md

 ---
 title: Onesmile Doctor Portal
 description: A platform for Dentists and Orthodontists to order aligner treatments for their patients.
-I'm responsible for the frontend and API integration.
-Built with Nuxt.js, Tailwind CSS, and API integration with Laravel backend.
 link: https://onesmile-git-frontend-hendrasusanto.vercel.app/
 order: 1
 publishDate: 'Jun 10 2024'